How to Decompress from Work from Home Stress

 - Travel: Traveling also makes you happy and takes your mind off stressful situations.
 This will help fight and lower the cortisol levels in your body and thus relieve your mind of stress.

 Some other points on decompressing from remote work stress

-We have also put together some tips you could use to disconnect from work.
+Problems and challenges at work are bound to arise.
+We have put together some tips you could use to disconnect from work.
 This is in line with the point on unplugging and will also help you identify if and when you are overworked.
 Do check it out and let us know what you think.
 To help you further on how to decompress from work from home stress, we have put together a list of self-care tools curated specially to make things better for you.